-As indicated in the financial statements, the Project has an accumulated deficit of \$42,387,000 at June 30, 2009 and incurred operating losses of \$2,946,000 and \$2,832,000 during the years ended June 30, 2009 and 2008.
+As indicated in the financial statements, the Project has an accumulated deficit of \$48,054,000 at June 30, 2010 and incurred operating losses of \$3,812,000 and \$2,946,000 during the years ended June 30, 2010 and 2009.

-As discussed in Note 2, in December 2008 the Project and its lenders entered into the Second Amended and Restated Trust Indenture and also entered into a Cash Flow Sharing Agreement (the Agreements).
+As discussed in Note 2, in December 2008, the Project and its lenders entered into the Second Amended and Restated Trust Indenture and also entered into a Cash Flow Sharing Agreement (the Agreements).
 Under the terms of the Agreements, substantially all Project Revenues are to be used first to fund operating expenses of the Project and only in the event there is excess cash available after funding such expenses are funds to be distributed to service the principal and interest due under the Project's Notes and Bonds payable or to pay any current or future amounts due for ground rents, related party advances and deferred management and service fees.
-In addition, Crestline and MEDCO have indicated their intent to provide line of credit availability to the Project to fund future working capital needs in an amount of up to \$750,000 upon the execution of appropriate promissory notes.
-Management believes that the combination of the deferral of payments provided under the Agreements, the ability to obtain a line of credit and the recent and projected future operating results of the Project will provide the Project with adequate cash flow to meet its operating needs at least through June 30, 2010; however, there can be no assurance that the Project's operating results will meet management's expectations, that the line of credit promissory notes will be executed or, in the event that the promissory notes are executed that availability under the line of credit promissory notes will be adequate to fund the Company's operating requirements.
+In addition, Crestline has provided a line of credit available to the Project to fund future working capital needs in an amount of up to \$400,000 through December 2010.
+MEDCO has indicated their intent to provide line of credit availability of up to \$750,000 through December 31, 2011 upon the execution of a promissory note.
+Management believes that the combination of the deferral of payments provided under the Agreements, the lines of credit and the projected future operating results of the Project will provide the Project with adequate cash flow to meet its operating needs at least through June 30, 2011; however, there can be no assurance that the Project's operating results will meet management's expectations, that the Crestline line of credit promissory note will be extended beyond December 2010, or that availability under the lines of credit will be adequate to fund the Project's operating requirements.
 The financial statements do not include any adjustments that might result from the outcome of these uncertainties.